International Literatures and Cultures

 - ANT 320 Race & Ethnicity

-At least FOUR courses in literature and/or culture in a foreign language, of which at least TWO must be 400-level seminars.
+At least four courses in literature and/or culture in a foreign language, of which at least two must be 400-level seminars.
 (For students who choose to focus on Chinese Studies, adjustments may be made in this requirement, allowing more courses to be taken in English.)

-The capstone experience of the major is a senior research project which successfully brings together the language and thematic focus of the major.
+Senior Capstone Experience (SCE) The capstone experience of the major is a senior research project which successfully brings together the language and thematic focus of the major.
 While the thesis may be written in English, a substantial portion of the research must be drawn from texts in the foreign language.

 If students are pursuing study in a language in which Washington College does not offer upper-level courses, culturally relevant courses in other disciplines taught in English may be substituted as necessary.
-The remaining three courses may be chosen from among the International Literatures and Cultures courses (ILC) offered by this Department or appropriate courses from other departments or programs (such as History, Art, Music, Drama, Philosophy, Humanities).
+The remaining courses may be chosen from among the International Literatures and Cultures courses (ILC) offered by the Department or appropriate courses from other departments or programs (such as History, Art, Music, Drama, Philosophy).
 With the help of the advisor, students will design their major to focus on a language or culture, a particular theme (such as gender or ethnicity), a historical period, or a particular literary genre or form of cultural expression (such as the novel, poetry, drama, film, art, or music).
 Students may choose Italian, Japanese, or Arabic cultural studies as the central focus of their major in International Literatures and Cultures by combining appropriate study abroad with courses that are available on campus in those fields.